Climate Catastrophe: Graphs and Commentary

 Note 2: NOAA gives anomalies from the 20th Century average in its climate at a glance section.
 The anomaly for any given month, say June 2024, from the 1850-1900 average is computed by subtracting the average anomaly from the 20th Century average for all Junes in the 1850-1900 range from the anomaly from the 20th Century average for June 2024.

 2. For example: The warmest February, June and October are all colored red.
 The second warmest January, September and November are all colored orange.
-The July colored light blue (2014) is between the 11th and 15th warmest Julies inclusive and is 0.74° C. warmer than the average of all Julies between 1850 and 1900 inclusive.
-The October colored yellow (2015) is the third warmest October and is 1.24° C. warmer than the average of all Octobers between 1850 and 1900 inclusive.
+July 2014 is the 16th warmest July, so it is colored dark blue. (lies between the 16th and 20th warmest Julies inclusive) It is 0.75° C. warmer than the average of all Julies between 1850 and 1900 inclusive.
+October 2015 is colored yellow and is the third warmest October and is 1.24° C. warmer than the average of all Octobers between 1850 and 1900 inclusive.
 Etc.

 3. When there is a tie, the tying months are all given the highest rank.
 For example, August 2023 and 2024 are both colored red (warmest).
 No August is colored orange (second warmest).